 Be escorted by an expert , who will offer insightful talks on various topics and be available for informal discussions, enriching your travel experience.

 You will be met at the airport and transferred to your hotel.
-At 6.30 pm, enjoy dinner and a lecture about the Chelsea Flower Show by a leading garden designer.
+At 6.30 pm, enjoy dinner and a lecture about Chelsea Flower Show by a leading garden designer.

-Explore the Chelsea Flower Show’s gardens, marquee and stalls.
+Explore Chelsea Flower Show’s gardens, marquee and stalls.
 The world’s greatest flower show will once again take place with the usual cutting-edge garden design, fabulous floral displays and garden retail exhibits.
-This afternoon, visit the world-famous Kew Gardens.
-Not only is it London’s largest UNESCO World Heritage site, Kew Gardens also houses the world’s most diverse collection of living plants.
 From here, we continue to Oxford.
+After settling into our accommodation, enjoy a short orientation tour of Oxford.

-Explore Waddesdon Manor, known for its colourful parterre, walks, fountains and statuary.
-Built by Baron Ferdinand de Rothschild between 1874 and 1885, the manor also boasts a collection of artworks numbering in the thousands.
-Next, we journey to Rousham House and Gardens, home to one of England’s most historically significant landscapes.
+This morning, visit Rousham House and Gardens, home to one of England’s most historically significant landscapes.
 Designed by William Kent in the 18th century, it remains a remarkably preserved and pioneering example of English garden artistry.
-Later, enjoy a short orientation tour of Oxford.
+We then journey into Wales and the village of Betws-y-coed.

 Travel to RHS Wisley Garden.
 This world-renowned garden is home to a wide variety of plants, from stunning flowers to towering trees.
 Explore the various gardens, including the Rock Garden, the Mediterranean Garden, and the Glasshouse.
-Enjoy lunch in the Terrace restaurant before continuing to Hever Castle where we will spend the next two nights.
+Enjoy lunch in the Terrace restaurant before continuing to Hever Castle, where we spend the next two nights.
 This stunning castle and gardens were once the childhood home of Anne Boleyn, Henry VIII's second wife.

 Enjoy a visit to Great Dixter, the family home of gardener and gardening writer Christopher Lloyd.
 The garden, and his writings about it, were the focus of his energy and enthusiasm for the better part of his life.
 Admire the property’s wildflower meadow and long border with hot colours.
 Continue to Sissinghurst to see the 1930s White Garden created by Vita Sackville-West and her husband.